 Iceland was ranked 4th in the 2019 Index of Economical Freedom, with high rankings for “labour freedom” and “government integrity”.
 The country ranked 3rd in the world in a Personal Freedom chart by the Legatum Prosperity Index.
 And Iceland is number one in the world when it comes to the Global Peace Index and takes the top spot in the World Economic Forum’s Global Gender Gap Report.

 In other words, Iceland is always at or near the top spot when it comes to most quality of life metrics, especially when it comes to living a peaceful and free existence.

 “BEER DAY” CELEBRATES THE END OF A LONG BEER BAN

 Like the United States, Iceland had an unsuccessful spell of prohibition.
 Unlike the United States, Iceland commemorates the end of prohibition with a national beer-themed celebration!

 Back in 1908, Iceland voted on an alcohol ban.
 That ban was amended when it affected their import/export business, as countries like Spain wanted to export wine to Iceland.
 So, a ban on beer was born.
 It lasted until 1989.
 Now, beer is the most popular alcoholic beverage in Iceland.

-Beer Day, taking place on March 1st, is an unofficial national holiday marking the occasion.
-If you’re in Reykjavik, you might see some local (and visiting) revellers engaged in a pub crawl and imbibing in a beer or too.
-This is no time for judgement: Beer was banned for over 74 years, so they’re making up for lost time!
+Beer Day, taking place on March 1st is an unofficial national holiday marking the occasion.
+If you’re in Reykjavik, you might see some local (and visiting) revelers engaged in a pub crawl and imbibing in a beer or two.
+This is no time for judgment: Beer was banned for over 74 years, so they’re making up for a lost time!

 There’s nowhere on this planet (or probably other planets!) like Iceland.
 A cold country with a warm reception; a rough landscape where you’ll have the time of your life; and an aggressive weather system that houses the safest country you can visit.